blockgeeks/workshop/README.md

-# workshop
+# Solidity Workshop
-Repo for Blockgeeks monthly workshops in Toronto
+Welcome to the Blockgeeks Solidity workshop!
+This is a crash course for becoming a blockchain engineer.
+All code used in the workshop is available in the src folder